 How to get started with text message marketing

 Unless you have the time and patience to send individual messages from your phone, you need to sign up with an SMS marketing provider.
-It’s essential to use one with an easy-to-use platform and the ability to send thousands of texts in a second.
+It’s essential to use one with an easy-to-use platform and the ability to send mass text messages.
 You need to have a clear message in mind, one that will drive sales to your business.
 This could be a special offer, dates of an event, a countdown message or seasonally relevant product.
 Most importantly, you’ll need a list of mobile phone numbers.

 How to collect mobile phone numbers